TransUnion Employment Credit Report

 (2) Involves certain contracts with federal government (e.g., defense, intelligence)

 The proper use of a background credit report is not to automatically deny employment based upon a blemish in an applicants’ past.
-Rather, it is a tool for an employer to make an informed hiring decision.
+Instead, it is a tool for an employer to make an informed hiring decision.
 In addition, to ensure that potential new employees can demonstrate the strength of their character despite earlier indiscretions.
 More importantly, the new state credit report regulations have been in complete synchronization with the HireSafe method of conducting compliant background checks since 1997.

 Here are some common scenarios when an individual or other entity pulls your report without an impermissible purpose: